How Stratasan’s ZIP5 Patient Origin Modeling Can Help You Identify Trends and Opportunities

 We exclude care settings that typically are not correlated with where a patient lives, such as Laboratory, or a Home Health billing agency.
 Our logic looks beyond a pure site of care utilization.
 For example, a Primary Care visit is typically weighted higher than another visit, regardless of site.

-Knowing that patients will likely seek care close to where they live, we’re able to apply assumptions that we feel accurately model ZIP5 patient origin.
-Applying healthcare utilization logic and site of care destinations is a combination that we can strongly stand behind to deliver dependable results for growth planning.
+Knowing that patients will likely seek care close to where they live, we’re able to apply assumptions that we believe accurately model ZIP5 patient origin.
+Applying healthcare utilization logic and site of care destinations is a combination we strongly stand behind to deliver dependable results for successful growth planning.

 Other vendors use a variety of ZIP5 methodologies that often involve a black-box approach to modeling.
 At Stratasan, however, we believe in data transparency.
 We feel so strongly in transparency that we’re willing to fully and openly share our approach to ZIP5 modeling.